-The staff of the Engineering Department is available to assist and or research topics of concern related to stormwater for the Town Council, Town Agencies and residents.
-To date, the general population has expressed little interest in stormwater matters.
+The staff of the Engineering Department is available to assist and or research topics of concern related to stormwater for the Town Council, Town Agencies, and residents.
+The general population has generally expressed little interest in stormwater matters other than flooding.

-During the 2020 calendar year, the Town of Plainville will continue to provide public education and outreach as warranted in conformance with the Stormwater Management Plan.
+During the 2022 calendar year, the Town of Plainville will continue to provide public education and outreach as warranted in conformance with the Stormwater Management Plan.
 Efforts will be made to provide services that would better inform the public.
 It is proposed that an increase emphasis will be placed on bolstering the availability of educational materials.
+These educational materials shall be posted on the Town's website.
 Inquiries will be addressed as warranted.
 The Town of Plainville in the upcoming calendar year will continue to address the public's need to be inform of pertinent stormwater management matters.

-Target Year Activity Responsible Department Ongoing after Update Prepared Brochures and Fact Sheets - Technical Services - Ongoing December Tailored to targeted Pollutants Yearly review was completed - 2017 - Yearly of Concern (BMP ID # 1-1A) Goal - to bolster availability of Review and Action brochures and fact sheets - New Guidance Document created and posted on Town's Web Site -2018 -Updated December 2019 Ongoing after Create Brochures and Fact Sheets Technical Services December 2017 specific to Plainville if necessary Yearly Review and (BMP ID # 1-1B) Action Ongoing after Stormwater Facilities and Install Technical Services - Ongoing - December 2017 Tributary Signage (BMP ID #1-1C) Action taken during the 2019 Review and Action calendar Year was the continued stenciling of catch basins which will continue in 2020 Ongoing after Compile and Distribute listing of Web Sites (BMP Technical Services - New December 2017 ID #1-1D) guidance document maintained Yearly Review and and updated - Mercury December Action 2019 Goal for 2020 to update and bolster listings if warranted
+Target Year Activity Responsible Department Ongoing after Update Prepared Brochures and Fact Sheets - Technical Services - Ongoing December Tailored to targeted Pollutants Yearly review was completed - 2017 - Yearly of Concern (BMP ID # 1-1A) Goal - to bolster availability of Review and Action brochures and fact sheets - New Guidance Document created and posted on Town's Web Site -2018 -Updated December 2019 Ongoing after Create Brochures and Fact Sheets Technical Services December 2017 specific to Plainville if necessary Yearly Review and (BMP ID # 1-1B) Action Ongoing after Stormwater Facilities and Install Technical Services - Ongoing - December 2017 Tributary Signage (BMP ID #1-1C) Action taken during the 2021 Review and Action calendar Year was the continued stenciling of catch basins which will continue in 2022 Ongoing after Compile and Distribute listing of Web Sites (BMP Technical Services - New December 2017 ID #1-1D) guidance document maintained Yearly Review and and updated - Mercury December Action 2019, Annual Review completed

-Ongoing after December 2017 Yearly Review and Action Coordinate and Publicizing pertinent activities (BMP ID # 1-1E) - Emphasis: 2019 Emphasis Pet Waste and Goal: 2020 Winter Salt Technical Services - Ongoing - Goal for 2020 to increase interest in Stormwater matters - Importance of handling pet wastes and winter salt appropriately Ongoing after December 2017 Yearly Review and Action Prepare and distribute brochures and or fact sheets for target groups (BMP ID #1-1F) Technical Services - No Action taken in 2019 Ongoing after December 2017 Yearly Review and Action Reconcile/Revise Town Ordinances and or regulations to be consistent with stormwater plan (BMP ID #1-1G) Technical Services - Town Ordinances/Regulations yearly- first completed December 2017 - Adoption Illicit Discharge Ordinance 2019 Ongoing after December 2017 Yearly Review and Action Enforce the appropriate ordinances and regulations ensuring compliance with the Stormwater Plan (BMP ID #1-1H) Technical Services Various Enforcement Agents - Action taken as warranted Ongoing after December 2017 Yearly Review and Action Distribute of Educational Materials (BMP ID #1-2A) Technical Services - 2019 Revised guidance document - December 2019 2020 modify guidance document as warranted Ongoing after December 2019 Yearly Review - Task Completed 2019 (see BMP ID#1-1E Address educational outreach for pollutants of concern (BMP ID #1-2B) Bacteria Technical Services -2019 Emphasis on Pet Waste - Revised Fact Sheet 2020 Emphasis on Winter Salt December 2020 Address Educational outreach for pollutants Winter Salt - (BMP ID #1-2B) Technical Services - Goal for 2020 Develop BMP for Winter Salt Applications - Public and Private
+December 2021 Goal for 2022 to update and bolster listings if warranted Ongoing after December 2017 Yearly Review and Action Coordinate and publicizing pertinent activities (BMP ID # 1-1E) Technical Services - Ongoing Ongoing after December 2017 Yearly Review and Action Prepare and distribute brochures and or fact sheets for target groups (BMP ID #1-1F) Technical Services - Fact Sheet updated December 2021 Ongoing after December 2017 Yearly Review and Action Reconcile/Revise Town Ordinances and or regulations to be consistent with stormwater plan (BMP ID #1-1G) Technical Services - Town Ordinances/Regulations yearly- first completed December 2017 - Adoption Illicit Discharge Ordinance 2019 Ongoing after December 2017 Yearly Review and Action Enforce the appropriate ordinances and regulations ensuring compliance with the Stormwater Plan (BMP ID #1-1H) Technical Services Various Enforcement Agents - Action taken as warranted Ongoing after December 2017 Yearly Review and Action Distribute of Educational Materials (BMP ID #1-2A) Technical Services - 2021 Revised guidance document 2022 modify guidance document as warranted Ongoing after December 2019 Yearly Review - Task Completed 2019 (see BMP ID#1-1E Address educational outreach for pollutants of concern (BMP ID #1-2B) Bacteria Technical Services -2022 Emphasis on Bacteria - Review published information - develop revisions to educational materials Ongoing after December 2020 Yearly Review - Task Completed 2020 Address Educational outreach for pollutants Winter Salt - (BMP ID #1-2B) Technical Services - Goal for 2022 Continue efforts to develop BMP for Winter Salt Applications - Public and Private